Gone Tomorrow

-Gone Tomorrow is the thirteenth book in the Jack Reacher series written by Lee Child.
-It was published on 23 April 2009 in the United Kingdom and 19 May 2009 in the USA.
+Gone Tomorrow is the thirteenth novel in the Jack Reacher series written by Lee Child.
+It was published on 23 April 2009 in the United Kingdom and 19 May 2009 in the United States.
 It is written in the first person.

-The book will be adapted to screen for the upcoming fourth season of Reacher.

 Plot summary

-Jack Reacher is travelling on the New York City Subway at 2 AM.
-He notices a suspicious looking passenger who matches many of the specifications for a potential suicide bomber.
-When he approaches the woman with an offer of assistance, she takes out a gun and shoots herself.

-NYPD is eager to close the file without investigating the tragedy, but Reacher wants to know what happened that night and, more importantly, why the woman, Pentagon staffer Susan Mark, left DC and killed herself on that subway car.
-He is repeatedly and emphatically warned off the case, but his guilt over possibly triggering the poor woman's suicide drives him on.

-With the help of NYPD detective Theresa Lee and Susan's brother, Jacob "Jake", Reacher discovers several different players who seem to be involved in whatever drove her over the edge.
-There is a Washington politician, John Sansom, whose name is dropped by thugs trying to scare Reacher off the case.
-Finally, there are unidentified federal agents on the scene to keep Reacher away from the case and make sure that any threats to national security, potentially Reacher included, are neutralized.
+Jack Reacher is travelling on the New York City Subway at 2:00am when he notices a suspicious-looking passenger who matches many of the characteristics of a potential suicide bomber.
+He approaches the woman, identifies himself as a cop, and makes an offer of assistance; she takes a gun from her bag and kills herself.
+The New York City Police Department (NYPD) is eager to close the file without investigating the tragedy, but Reacher wants to know what happened that night and, more importantly, why the woman, Pentagon staffer Susan Mark, left Washington, D.C. and killed herself in New York.
+He is repeatedly and emphatically warned off the case, but his guilt over possibly triggering the woman's suicide drives him on.
+With the help of Detective Theresa Lee and Susan's brother Jacob, known as Jake, Reacher discovers several different players who seem to be involved in whatever drove Susan over the edge.
+Thugs sent to intimidate Reacher drop the name of John Sansom, a congressman.
+Unidentified federal agents also attempt to steer Reacher away from the case.

-Reacher learns from Jacob that Susan had a son, Peter Molina, who may be missing; Peter is a star football player for USC who fell off the radar at the same time his mother killed herself.
-Reacher investigates Sansom, learning that the Congressman received several medals for clandestine missions in the 1980s.
-After a trip to meet with the Sansoms at a fundraising event in his district, Reacher identifies a tail waiting for him back in New York.
+Reacher learns from Jake that Susan had a son, Peter Molina, who may be missing; Peter is a star football player for the University of Southern California who fell off the radar at the same time his mother killed herself.
+Reacher investigates Sansom, learning that the congressman received several medals for clandestine missions in the 1980s.
+After a trip to meet Sansom at a fundraising event in his district, Reacher identifies a tail waiting for him back in New York.
 Reacher is able to disable the man and take his phone, which leads Reacher to Lila Hoth and her mother Svetlana.
-Lila claims to be the widow of a Russian oligarch and tells Reacher that Susan was her friend and helping them investigate the circumstances around the deaths of Svetlana's husband, Grigori, and her brother during the Soviet-Afghan War.
-The Hoths tell Reacher that Sansom was responsible for the two deaths.
-Grigori Hoth was a Soviet sniper in the Afghan war.
-The Hoths claim that American special forces operating illegally in Afghanistan ambushed Grigori and took his sniper rifle, leaving him defenseless against the Mujahedeen fighters who tortured Grigori to death while Svetlana had to listen to his screams just outside the Soviet base.
+Lila claims to be the widow of a Russian oligarch and that Susan was helping her and Svetlana investigate the circumstances around the deaths of both Lila's father and uncle during the Soviet-Afghan War.
+The Hoths hold Sansom responsible for their deaths, telling Reacher that U.S. special forces operating illegally in Afghanistan ambushed Lila's father and took his sniper rifle, then turned them over to the Mujahedeen fighters who tortured him to death while Svetlana was forced to listen to his screams just outside the Soviet base.